lukysummer/SkipGram_with_NegativeSampling_Pytorch/README.md

-# Skip-Gram Model with Negative Sampling in PyTorch
+# Skip-Gram with Negative Sampling (PyTorch)

-This is my implementation of **Skip-Gram model**, which is trained to:

-1. Generate vector representations of words in vocabulary using **Word2Vec Embeddings**
-2. Using the embedded vectors, generate semantically similar words to a given input word, by looking at the cosine distance between the input and all other words in the vocabulary
+Mapping semantically similar words into closer locations in the embedding space.

+## Loss:

-Using **Negative Sampling**, the model tries to minimize the following **Loss Function**:
+Using **Negative Sampling** (drawing random noise words to form incorrect target pairs), the model tries to minimize the following **Loss Function**:

 <img src = "loss_function.png">